JLijbers/JLijbers/README.md

 - Python
 - Data Science
 - Machine Learning
-- Developing applications that leverage AI (OpenAI, Langchain, Vision Transformers)
+- Developing applications that leverage AI
-- Data Analysis and Visualization (e.g. PowerBI)

 ## 📫 How to reach me